 In a world full of merge tags, smart templates, and corporate jargon, it’s easy to feel like we only receive emails from robots.
 But because our inboxes are full of all that automated mumbo-jumbo, as marketers and salespeople we have a huge opportunity to stand out by communicating in a more human way.

 So, how do you actually go about being more personal with your outreach?
 The answer’s simple — video.
-Creating a one-to-one video with a tool like Soapbox, our free webcam and screen-recording Chrome extension, can help you breakthrough the sea of automation and show your contacts who you really are.
+Creating a one-to-one video with a tool like free webcam and screen recorder can help you breakthrough the sea of automation and show your contacts who you really are.
 And as of today, you can take those personalization efforts one (or two) steps further!

 We’re so excited to share with you all our latest additions to Soapbox.
 Drum roll, please … say hello to video thumbnails and text overlays for your Soapbox videos!